A dry winter (even if it snows a lot) will always cause a dry floor.

 I own a Nest thermostat – you know, one of those fancy Wi-Fi connected “smart” thermostats that learn your habits and adjust the temperature in the home automatically to save energy.

-I confess, it was more the gadget lover in me than the nascent environmentalist that wanted one, and I justified the purchase in the hopes it would save my family some money – and if I contributed to saving the environment, then so much the better.
+I confess, it was more the gadget lover in me than the nascent environmentalist that wanted one.
+I justified the purchase in the hopes it would save my family some money.
+If I contributed to saving the environment, then so much the better.

 In February, it ran for 169 hours!
 March was a much better 75 total hours, saving me 94 hours worth of natural gas.
 Certainly the milder weather is to thank for the lower energy bill, but the thermostat is smart enough to know when nobody is home and will turn the target temperature way down until someone comes back.
 This and other features have undoubtedly helped us save.

 However, the thing that caught my eye in the report this month was an “Interesting Fact” from Nest:

 “Wonder how humid it was this winter?
 The average indoor relative humidity for Nest owners in your state was 26.5%.
 And across the country, the most common indoor relative humidity was 33.2%.
 Most people are comfortable when the humidity in their home is between 30% and 50%.
 You can check your current humidity in the Nest app or on your Nest Thermostat.”